winglang/wing/docs/04-reference/winglang-spec.md

 ```

 Bridge between preflight and inflight is crossed with the help of immutable data
-structures, "structs", and the capture mechanism.
+structures, "structs", Frozen objects and the capture mechanism.

 Preflight resource methods and initializers can receive an inflight function as
 an argument.
 This enables resources to define code that will be executed on the